(Further discussion on the Salish Sea Basin Boundary as depicted on the map of the Salish Sea and Surrounding Basin)

-The term ‘Watershed’ is generally used to describe “the region or area drained by a river, stream, etc.” More specifically, a watershed is the entire area of land draining to a given point (typically the mouth of a river or stream).
+The term ‘Watershed’ is typically used to describe “the region or area drained by a river, stream, etc.” More specifically, a watershed is the entire area of land draining to a given point (typically the mouth of a river or stream).
 This is also referred to as a hydrological catchment area or a hydrological basin.
 Given this definition, the term watershed can be applied to the mouth of a river or to a lake (if one excludes the outfall of the lake).
-It is not, however, appropriate with regards to a body of marine water.
-In the example of the Salish Sea, which is open to the Pacific Ocean at the mouth of the Strait of Juan de Fuca as well as at Johnstone Strait, it is impossible to define a true watershed (i.e., the land that drains into the Salish Sea).
-If one tried, it would have to include Japan and Alaska, etc. as those lands drain into the same water that enters the Salish Sea too… Since the entire ocean is effectively one body of water, the entire world is the watershed for any / every body of marine water (one quickly realizes the difficulty of precisely defining bodies of ocean as distinct areas at all).
-Since the Salish Sea does not have a ‘low point’ where the water drains out and exits the Salish Sea, it is impossible to define a watershed.
-Indeed, no marine body of water can be described as having a watershed.
+As discussed above, it is not, however, appropriate with regards to a body of marine water.
+Since the Salish Sea does not have a ‘low point’ where the water drains out and exits the Salish Sea, it is impossible to define a true watershed.
 The best one can do is define the combined watersheds of the rivers that flow directly into that body of water.

 Such a delineation (of the combined watersheds of the rivers that drain directly into the Salish Sea) is indeed what is used on the Map of the Salish Sea and Surround Basin in all cases except for the Fraser River.
 In the case of the Fraser River, however, the entire upper portion of it’s watershed has been eliminated from the map (for reasons discussed above and below).
 As such, the use of the term watershed (for the Fraser River and thus for the Map) is not appropriate.